 How do side effects of azithromycin compare with those of brand-name Zithromax?

-Azithromycin is the generic version of brand-name Zithromax.
+Azithromycin is the generic version of the brand-name drug Zithromax.
 Azithromycin and Zithromax are expected to cause the same side effects.
 This is because Zithromax contains azithromycin as its active drug.
 (An active drug is the ingredient that makes a medication work.)

 Are heart-related side effects possible while taking azithromycin?

-Specifically, azithromycin may cause long QT syndrome.
+Also, azithromycin may cause long QT syndrome.
 This is a condition that affects heart rhythm.
 To learn more about this side effect, see the “Side effects of azithromycin in detail” section below.

 Can azithromycin cause changes in my toddler’s behavior?